medialab/bulgur/README.md

 # WIP

-Bulgur is a tool dedicated to the making of *data presentations*, that is guided tours into data visualizations.
+Bulgur is a tool dedicated to the making of guided tours into data visualizations, called *data presentations*.
-Users import their data from their computer, then compose their presentation, then export it to static html or to a web publication.
+Users import their data from their computer, then compose their data presentation, then finally export it to static html or to a web publication.

+Users personal data is stored on the `localStorage` of the user's browser, but can be synced with a [gist](https://gist.github.com/) code repository or with a distant backend server.

 Bulgur is part of the ``quinoa`` project family, a suite of digital storytelling tools tailored for the [FORCCAST](https://forccast.hypotheses.org/) pedagogical program and [médialab sciences po](http://www.medialab.sciences-po.fr/) scientific activities.